hbctraining/spatial_nanocourse/lessons/visum_hd.md

 ## Spatially-informed Clustering

-BANKSY is another method for performing clustering.
+[BANKSY](https://www.nature.com/articles/s41588-024-01664-3) is another method for performing clustering.
 Unlike Seurat, BANKSY takes into account not only an individual spot’s expression pattern but also the mean and the gradient of gene expression levels in a spot’s broader neighborhood.
 This makes it valuable for identifying and segmenting spatial tissue domains.

+We use the ```RunBanksy``` function to create a new "BANKSY" assay based on a default of 4,000 variable features, which can be used for dimensional reduction and clustering.
+Two parameters of importance are:
+* ```k_geom``` : Local neighborhood size.
+Larger values will yield larger domains
+* ```lambda``` : Influence of the neighborhood.
+Larger values yield more spatially coherent domains.
+The authors recommend using 0.8 to identify broader spatial domains.

 ```r